International Organization for Standardization: Standardization process

-The committee draft becomes final committee draft (FCD) if the number of positive votes exceeds the quorum.
-Successive committee drafts may be considered until consensus is reached on the technical content.
-When consensus is reached, the text is finalized for submission as a draft International Standard (DIS).
-Then the text is submitted to national bodies for voting and comment within a period of five months.
-It is approved for submission as a final draft International Standard (FDIS) if a two-thirds majority of the P-members of the TC/SC are in favour and if not more than one-quarter of the total number of votes cast are negative.
-ISO will then hold a ballot with National Bodies where no technical changes are allowed (yes/no ballot), within a period of two months.
+Following consideration of any comments and revision of the document, the draft is then approved for submission as a Final Draft International Standard (FDIS) if a two-thirds majority of the P-members of the TC/SC are in favour and if not more than one-quarter of the total number of votes cast are negative.
+ISO will then hold a ballot among the national bodies where no technical changes are allowed (a yes/no final approval ballot), within a period of two months.
 It is approved as an International Standard (IS) if a two-thirds majority of the P-members of the TC/SC is in favour and not more than one-quarter of the total number of votes cast are negative.
-After approval, only minor editorial changes are introduced into the final text.
-The final text is sent to the ISO central secretariat, which publishes it as the International Standard.
+After approval, the document is published by the ISO central secretariat, with only minor editorial changes introduced in the publication process before the publication as an International Standard.